LW83/name-that-hound/README.md

   ![(Jigsaw) validator](./docs/jigsaw.png)

-  - One warning remains from the CSS validation.
+  - One warning remains from the CSS validation which is not considered of significant impact.

   ![(Jigsaw) validator](./docs/jigsaw-warning.png)